 Cash vs. Non-Cash: Three Behavior Economics Studies

-- Economist Richard Thaler studied the habits of New York cab drivers in the 90s.
+Economist Richard Thaler studied the habits of New York cab drivers in the 90s (forever ago, I know, but it's still relevant).
 What he found surprised him.
 Even though cab drivers could make more money on rainy days, when cab demand was higher, they typically quit when they reached their daily quota.
 Rather than earning more money, they preferred having more time off.
 Money, in this case, did not motivate them to go above and beyond.

 When Jeffrey interviewed participants about their rewards after the experiment, two-thirds of the non-cash rewards earners said they would prefer having value of the reward in cash rather than the reward itself.
 Weird, since the group who received non-cash rewards outperformed everybody!
 This study teaches us a very important lesson: sometimes people aren't even consciously aware of what motivates them.